-This study is being done to determine the impact of the TIPS procedure on cardiac (heart) function by collecting data (heart pressures) during the TIPS procedure.
+This study is being done to determine the impact of the TIPS procedure on cardiac (heart) function by collecting data (heart pressures) during the IPS procedure.
 Immediately after TIPS and at standard follow-up time points, labs and transthoracic echocardiograms (TTE or echo) will also be collected.

 Primary Investigator: Eric J. Hohenwalter, MD